 Dr. Matthias Le Chevoir graduated from the Ecole Vétérinaire d’Alfort (France) in 2006.
 Following awarding of his DVM, he completed a general rotating internship followed by a medicine internship in the same institution.
 He was then accepted to take a neurology residency program in the same institution which he completed between 2008 and 2011.

 During his time in Paris, he worked in a colony of dogs affected by canine muscular dystrophy.
 He was awarded the title of diplomate of the European College of Veterinary Neurology (DipECVN) by examination in October 2011.
 He is currently the only veterinarian holding this title in Asia.
 Since then, he has been working as a lecturer in neurology and neurosurgery at The University of Melbourne.

-His field of interest are neuro muscular disease and their diagnosis via electromyography and nerve conduction studies, canine idiopathic polyradiculoneuritis (Coonhound paralysis) specifically.
-He also has strong interest in idiopathic epilepsy and non-infectious inflammatory disease of the central nervous system in dogs (meningo-encephalitis of unknown origin, granulomatous meningo-encephalitis and necrotising meningo-encephalitis) and optimising the treatment and follow-up of such conditions.
+His field of interest includes neuromuscular disease and its diagnosis via electromyography and nerve conduction studies, as well as canine idiopathic polyradiculoneuritis (Coonhound paralysis) specifically.
+He also has a strong interest in idiopathic epilepsy and non-infectious inflammatory disease of the central nervous system in dogs (meningo-encephalitis of unknown origin, granulomatous meningo-encephalitis, and necrotising meningo-encephalitis) and optimising the treatment and follow-up of such conditions.

 He is an active member of the European College of veterinary Neurology.